by Andrea M. Darcy

 Fear of engulfment is a common cause people struggle with intimacy and relationships.
 If you’d like to know more about fear of engulfment, sign up to our blog to receive an alert when we run the connected piece in this series, “Fear of Engulfment – When Relationships Leave You Feeling Trapped”.

 Worried you have a tendency towards engulfment?
 Or that fear of engulfment is ruining your relationships?
 Harley Therapy connects you with experienced and friendly counsellors and therapists across the UK who can help you relate to others in healthier ways.
 Not in the UK?
-Try a Skype therapist, wherever you are.
+Try an online therapist, wherever you are.

 Do you still have a question about ‘what is engulfment’?
 Or do you want to share your personal experience with engulfment with other readers?
 Use the public comment box below.